junxit/us-congress-bills-115/metadata.md

 - 2017-05-25 — Placed on the Union Calendar, Calendar No. 100.
 - 2017-05-25 — Reported (Amended) by the Committee on Financial Services.
 H. Rept.
 115-153, Part I.
 - 2017-05-25 — Reported (Amended) by the Committee on Financial Services.
 H. Rept.
 115-153, Part I.
+- 2017-06-02 — Supplemental report filed by the Committee on Financial Services, H. Rept.
+115-153, Part II.
+- 2017-06-02 — Supplemental report filed by the Committee on Financial Services, H. Rept.
+115-153, Part II.
+- 2017-06-06 — Rules Committee Resolution H. Res.
+375 Reported to House.
+Rule provides for consideration of H.R.
+10 with 1 hour and 30 minutes of general debate.
+Previous question shall be considered as ordered without intervening motions except motion to recommit with or without instructions.
+Measure will be considered read.
+Specified amendments are in order.
+- 2017-06-07 — Rule H. Res.
+375 passed House.
+- 2017-06-08 — Amendment (A001) offered by Mr. Hensarling. (consideration: CR H4789-4791, H4799; text: CR H4789)
+- 2017-06-08 — Amendment (A002) offered by Mr. Hollingsworth. (consideration: CR H4791-4793, H4799-4800; text: CR H4791)
+- 2017-06-08 — Amendment (A003) offered by Mr. Smucker. (consideration: CR H4793-4794; text: CR H4793)
+- 2017-06-08 — Amendment (A004) offered by Mr. Faso. (consideration: CR H4794-4796, H4800-4801; text: CR H4794)
+- 2017-06-08 — Amendment (A005) offered by Ms. McSally. (consideration: CR H4796-4797; text: CR H4796-4797)
+- 2017-06-08 — Amendment (A006) offered by Mr. Buck. (consideration: CR H4797-4799, H4801; text: CR H4797-4798)
+- 2017-06-08 — Amendment agreed to Committee of the Whole
+- 2017-06-08 — Amendment agreed to Committee of the Whole
+- 2017-06-08 — Amendment agreed to Committee of the Whole
+- 2017-06-08 — Amendment agreed to Committee of the Whole
+- 2017-06-08 — Amendment agreed to Committee of the Whole
+- 2017-06-08 — Amendment agreed to Committee of the Whole
+- 2017-06-08 — Considered under the provisions of rule H. Res.
+375. (consideration: CR H4716-4802)
+- 2017-06-08 — DEBATE - Pursuant to the provisions of H. Res.
+375, the Committee of the Whole proceeded with 10 minutes of debate on the Buck Part B amendment No. 6.
+- 2017-06-08 — DEBATE - Pursuant to the provisions of H. Res.
+375, the Committee of the Whole proceeded with 10 minutes of debate on the Faso Part B amendment No. 4.
+- 2017-06-08 — DEBATE - Pursuant to the provisions of H. Res.
+375, the Committee of the Whole proceeded with 10 minutes of debate on the Hensarling Part B amendment No. 1.
+- 2017-06-08 — DEBATE - Pursuant to the provisions of H. Res.
+375, the Committee of the Whole proceeded with 10 minutes of debate on the Hollingsworth Part B amendment No. 2.
+- 2017-06-08 — DEBATE - Pursuant to the provisions of H. Res.
+375, the Committee of the Whole proceeded with 10 minutes of debate on the McSally Part B amendment No. 5.
+- 2017-06-08 — DEBATE - Pursuant to the provisions of H. Res.
+375, the Committee of the Whole proceeded with 10 minutes of debate on the Smucker Part B amendment No. 3.
+- 2017-06-08 — GENERAL DEBATE - The Committee of the Whole proceeded with ninety minutes of general debate on H.R.
+10.
+- 2017-06-08 — House amendment agreed to: On agreeing to the Buck amendment (A006) Agreed to by recorded vote: 233 - 185 (Roll no. 298).
+- 2017-06-08 — House amendment agreed to: On agreeing to the Faso amendment (A004) Agreed to by recorded vote: 235 - 184 (Roll no. 297).
+- 2017-06-08 — House amendment agreed to: On agreeing to the Hensarling amendment (A001) Agreed to by recorded vote: 232 - 185 (Roll no. 295).
+- 2017-06-08 — House amendment agreed to: On agreeing to the Hollingsworth amendment (A002) Agreed to by recorded vote: 231 - 180 (Roll no. 296).
+- 2017-06-08 — House amendment agreed to: On agreeing to the McSally amendment (A005) Agreed to by voice vote.
+- 2017-06-08 — House amendment agreed to: On agreeing to the Smucker amendment (A003) Agreed to by voice vote.
+- 2017-06-08 — House amendment offered
+- 2017-06-08 — House amendment offered
+- 2017-06-08 — House amendment offered
+- 2017-06-08 — House amendment offered
+- 2017-06-08 — House amendment offered
+- 2017-06-08 — House amendment offered
+- 2017-06-08 — House amendment offered/reported by : Amendment (A001) offered by Mr. Hensarling.(consideration: CR H4789-4791, H4799; text: CR H4789)
+- 2017-06-08 — House amendment offered/reported by : Amendment (A002) offered by Mr. Hollingsworth.(consideration: CR H4791-4793, H4799-4800; text: CR H4791)
+- 2017-06-08 — House amendment offered/reported by : Amendment (A003) offered by Mr. Smucker.(consideration: CR H4793-4794; text: CR H4793)
+- 2017-06-08 — House amendment offered/reported by : Amendment (A004) offered by Mr. Faso.(consideration: CR H4794-4796, H4800-4801; text: CR H4794)
+- 2017-06-08 — House amendment offered/reported by : Amendment (A005) offered by Ms. McSally.(consideration: CR H4796-4797; text: CR H4796-4797)
+- 2017-06-08 — House amendment offered/reported by : Amendment (A006) offered by Mr. Buck.(consideration: CR H4797-4799, H4801; text: CR H4797-4798)
+- 2017-06-08 — House resolved itself into the Committee of the Whole House on the state of the Union pursuant to H. Res.
+375 and Rule XVIII.
+- 2017-06-08 — Motion to reconsider laid on the table Agreed to without objection.
+- 2017-06-08 — On agreeing to the Buck amendment (A006) Agreed to by recorded vote: 233 - 185 (Roll no. 298).
+- 2017-06-08 — On agreeing to the Faso amendment (A004) Agreed to by recorded vote: 235 - 184 (Roll no. 297).
+- 2017-06-08 — On agreeing to the Hensarling amendment (A001) Agreed to by recorded vote: 232 - 185 (Roll no. 295).
+- 2017-06-08 — On agreeing to the Hollingsworth amendment (A002) Agreed to by recorded vote: 231 - 180 (Roll no. 296).
+- 2017-06-08 — On agreeing to the McSally amendment (A005) Agreed to by voice vote.
+- 2017-06-08 — On agreeing to the Smucker amendment (A003) Agreed to by voice vote.
+- 2017-06-08 — On passage Passed by the Yeas and Nays: 233 - 186 (Roll no. 299).
+- 2017-06-08 — POSTPONED PROCEEDINGS - At the conclusion of debate on the Buck amendment, the Chair put the question on adoption of the amendment and by voice vote announced that the ayes had prevailed.
+Mr. Ellison demanded a recorded vote and the Chair postponed further proceedings on adoption of the amendment until later in the legislative day.
+- 2017-06-08 — POSTPONED PROCEEDINGS - At the conclusion of debate on the Faso amendment, the Chair put the question on adoption of the amendment and by voice vote announced that the ayes had prevailed.
+Mr. Ellison demanded a recorded vote and the Chair postponed further proceedings on adoption of the amendment until later in the legislative day.
+- 2017-06-08 — POSTPONED PROCEEDINGS - At the conclusion of debate on the Hensarling amendment, the Chair put the question on adoption of the amendment and by voice vote announced that the ayes had prevailed.
+Mr. Ellison demanded a recorded vote and the Chair postponed further proceedings on adoption of the amendment until later in the legislative day.
+- 2017-06-08 — POSTPONED PROCEEDINGS - At the conclusion of debate on the Hollingsworth amendment, the Chair put the question on adoption of the amendment and by voice vote announced that the ayes had prevailed.
+Mr. Ellison demanded a recorded vote and the Chair postponed further proceedings on adoption of the amendment until later in the legislative day.
+- 2017-06-08 — Passed/agreed to in House: On passage Passed by the Yeas and Nays: 233 - 186 (Roll no. 299).
+- 2017-06-08 — Roll call votes on amendments in House
+- 2017-06-08 — Roll call votes on amendments in House
+- 2017-06-08 — Roll call votes on amendments in House
+- 2017-06-08 — Roll call votes on amendments in House
+- 2017-06-08 — Rule provides for consideration of H.R.
+10 with 1 hour and 30 minutes of general debate.
+Previous question shall be considered as ordered without intervening motions except motion to recommit with or without instructions.
+Measure will be considered read.
+Specified amendments are in order.
+- 2017-06-08 — The House adopted the amendment in the nature of a substitute as agreed to by the Committee of the Whole House on the state of the Union. (text of amendment in the nature of a substitute: CR H4731-4789)
+- 2017-06-08 — The House rose from the Committee of the Whole House on the state of the Union to report H.R.
+10.
+- 2017-06-08 — The Speaker designated the Honorable Steve Womack to act as Chairman of the Committee.
+- 2017-06-08 — The previous question was ordered pursuant to the rule. (consideration: CR H4801)
+- 2017-06-08 — UNFINISHED BUSINESS - The Chair announced that the unfinished business was the question on adoption of amendments which had been debated earlier and on which further proceedings had been postponed.